Intel: 'IDM 2.0' strategy

-On March 23, 2021, CEO Pat Gelsinger laid out new plans for the company.
+On March 23, 2021, chief executive officer (CEO) Pat Gelsinger laid out new plans for the company.
 These include a new strategy, called IDM 2.0, that includes investments in manufacturing facilities, use of both internal and external foundries, and a new foundry business called Intel Foundry Services (IFS), a standalone business unit.
-Unlike Intel Custom Foundry, IFS will offer a combination of packaging and process technology, and Intel's IP portfolio including x86 cores.
+Unlike Intel Custom Foundry, IFS will offer a combination of packaging and process technology, and Intel's intellectual property portfolio including x86 cores.
 Other plans for the company include a partnership with IBM and a new event for developers and engineers, called "Intel ON".
-Gelsinger also confirmed that Intel's 7 nm process is on track, and that the first products using their 7 nm process (also known as Intel 4) are Ponte Vecchio and Meteor Lake.
+Gelsinger also confirmed that Intel's 7 nm process was on track, and that the first products using their 7 nm process (also known as Intel 4) are Ponte Vecchio and Meteor Lake.

-In January 2022, Intel reportedly selected New Albany, Ohio, near Columbus, Ohio, as the site for a major new manufacturing facility.
+In January 2022, Intel selected New Albany, Ohio, near Columbus, Ohio, as the site for a major new manufacturing facility.
 The facility will cost at least $20 billion.
-The company expects the facility to begin producing chips by 2025.
-The same year Intel also choose Magdeburg, Germany, as a site for two new chip mega factories for €17 billion (topping Tesla's manufacturing plant investment in Brandenburg).
-The start of the construction was initially planned for 2023, but this has been postponed to late 2024, while the production start is scheduled for 2027.
-Including subcontractors, this would create 10,000 new jobs.
+The company expected the facility to begin producing chips by 2025.
+The same year Intel also chose Magdeburg, Germany, as a site for two new chip mega factories for €17 billion (topping Tesla's Gigafactory Berlin-Brandenburg manufacturing plant investment in Brandenburg, Germany).
+The start of the construction was initially planned for 2023, but this was postponed to late 2024, while the production start was scheduled for 2027.
+Including subcontractors, this was expected to create 10,000 new jobs.

 In August 2022, Intel signed a $30 billion partnership with Brookfield Asset Management to fund its then-recent factory expansions.
 As part of the deal, Intel would have a controlling stake by funding 51% of the cost of building new chip-making facilities in Chandler.
 Brookfield owns the remaining 49% stake, allowing the companies to split the revenue from those facilities.

 On January 31, 2023, as part of $3 billion in cost reductions, Intel announced pay cuts affecting employees above midlevel, ranging from 5% upwards.
 It also suspended bonuses and merit pay increases, reducing retirement plan matching.
 These cost reductions followed layoffs announced in the fall of 2022.

-In October 2023, Intel confirmed it would be the first commercial user of high-NA EUV lithography tool, as part of its plan to regain process leadership from TSMC.
+In October 2023, Intel confirmed it would be the first commercial user of high-NA extreme ultraviolet lithography tools, as part of its plan to regain process leadership from Taiwan Semiconductor Manufacturing Company (TSMC).